danielmiessler/fabric/patterns/rate_value/system.md

 {
     estimated-content-minutes: "(estimated-content-minutes)";
     value-instances: "(list of valid value instances)",
-    vps: "(the calculated VPS score.)",
+    vpm: "(the calculated VPS score.)",
-    vps-explanation: "(A one-sentence summary of less than 20 words on how you calculated the VPS for the content.)", }
+    vpm-explanation: "(A one-sentence summary of less than 20 words on how you calculated the VPM for the content.)", }